WangChengYeh/mcp_word/README.md

 3. **Office.js errors**: Monitor the task pane console for Office API issues

 ## Troubleshooting

+### Common Issues

+**Add-in not loading:**
-### Common Issues**Add-in not loading:**- Verify the server is running on port 3000- Check that `manifest.xml` points to the correct URL- Ensure Word has internet connectivity**WebSocket connection failed:**- Confirm the server is accessible at `http://localhost:3000`- Check firewall settings- Verify WebSocket support in your environment**MCP client connection issues:**- Ensure the server.js process is running- Check that the MCP client supports the required protocol version- Verify command syntax and parameters### LogsServer logs will show:- MCP protocol messages- WebSocket connections- Edit command processing- Error details## Extensibility### Adding New Edit TypesExtend the `EditTask` tool to support:- Table manipulation- Image insertion- Advanced formatting- Document structure changes### Enhanced Features- Authentication and authorization- Multi-user collaboration- Edit history and versioning- Custom AI model integration## License[Your License Here]## Contributing1.
+- Verify the server is running on port 3000
+- Check that `manifest.xml` points to the correct URL- Ensure Word has internet connectivity**WebSocket connection failed:**- Confirm the server is accessible at `http://localhost:3000`- Check firewall settings- Verify WebSocket support in your environment**MCP client connection issues:**- Ensure the server.js process is running- Check that the MCP client supports the required protocol version- Verify command syntax and parameters### LogsServer logs will show:- MCP protocol messages- WebSocket connections- Edit command processing- Error details## Extensibility### Adding New Edit TypesExtend the `EditTask` tool to support:- Table manipulation- Image insertion- Advanced formatting- Document structure changes### Enhanced Features- Authentication and authorization- Multi-user collaboration- Edit history and versioning- Custom AI model integration## License[Your License Here]## Contributing1.
 Fork the repository2.
 Create a feature branch3.
 Make your changes4.
 Test with Word Add-in5.
 Submit a pull request## SupportFor issues and questions:- Check the troubleshooting section- Review server logs- Test with minimal reproduction cases- Report bugs with detailed environment information